IN

 We gather for prayer through the month in several ways:

-• Sunday 9.30a weekly, before the service - we give thanks to the Lord, and lift up His name before our service each week.
+• before the service - we give thanks to the Lord, and lift up His name before our service each week.

 You can find specific times we gather for prayer via our Church Calendar.